dbfixtures/mirakuru/README.rst

 TCPExecutor
 +++++++++++

-Is the executor that should be used to start processes that are using TCP connection.
-This executor tries to connect with the process on given host:port to see if it started accepting connections.
-Once it does, it reports the process as started and a code returns to normal execution.
+TCPExecutor should be used to start processes that communicate over TCP connections.
+This executor tries to connect to the process on the specified host and port to check if it started accepting connections.
+Once it successfully connects, the process is reported as started and control returns to your code.

 .. code-block:: python